limoncello-php/app/server/app/Web/readme.md

 The overall process is

-- HTTP request containing JSON API data is parsed and the data are validated with `Validators`.
+- HTTP request containing form data is parsed and the data are validated with `Validators`.
-- JSON API data are mapped to application models with `Schemes`.
-- The converted input data are sent to API.
+- The validated input data are sent to API.

 `Controllers` folder contains HTTP controllers.

-`Exceptions` folder contains a code that transforms various exceptions in API (application specific, authorization, 3rd party, etc) to JSON API errors.

-`Schemes` folder contains descriptions for mapping between JSON API fields and application Model ones.

 `Validators` folder contains validation rules for input JSON API data.